 Do you like to get your education in a social setting or in solitude?
 The new standards for continuing professional education (CPE) allow either option.
 Whether you prefer learning by reading books, attending conferences, taking college courses or joining webinars with your laptop, there are so many ways to get your CPE requirements.

-For a CPA, getting CPE credits is a way to keep up with your career growth in this ever-changing profession.
-It encourages you to stay active in the financial community and keep up with new developments in the industry.
+Once you've passed your CPA exam, getting CPE credits is a way to keep up with your career growth in this ever-changing profession.
+It encourages you to stay active in the financial community and keep up with new developments and reporting requirements in the industry.
 CPE credits are also required for meeting your state board of accountancy’s requirements for CPA license renewal.

-You may be trying to boost your marketability as a job candidate, or you may need to accumulate a few more credits (each credit represents 50 minutes) to meet your yearly CPE requirements.
-Either way, consider yourself lucky to have the excuse to continue your education.
+You may be trying to boost your marketability as a job candidate, or you may need to accumulate a few more credits to meet your yearly CPE requirements.
+Either way, you should consider yourself lucky to have the excuse to continue your education.

 Where is the best place to start your quest for training?
 How do you know if the courses are credible?
 What kinds of classes are offered?
 Here’s some information to answer those questions and help you fulfill your CPE requirements.

 Where to find CPE credits

 The best place to start searching for CPE credits near you is the National Association of State Boards of Accountancy (NASBA).
 With filters including subject area, date and credit hours, the search tool provides a comprehensive list of courses, including CPE finance training.

 CPE credits are available through a variety of organizations, including recruitment and financial companies, educational institutions and industry associations.
 Whether you prefer on-site learning or online webcasts, there are numerous ways to earn CPE finance credits:

 - College and university instruction